FasterSpeeding/Tanjun/docs/usage.md

 ## Starting with Hikari

-Tanjun supports both REST server based application command execution and gateway based message and application command execution, and to run Tanjun you'll want to link it to a Hikari bot.
+Tanjun supports both REST server-based application command execution and gateway-based message and application command execution, and to run Tanjun you'll want to link it to a Hikari bot.

 ```py
 bot = hikari.impl.GatewayBot("TOKEN")